Celtic Otherworld: Modern treatments

-Modern authors such as J. R. R. Tolkien, C. S. Lewis, and Jim Butcher have all drawn inspiration from various aspects of the Celtic Otherworld.
+Modern authors such as J. R. R. Tolkien, C. S. Lewis, Jim Butcher and George R. R. Martin have all drawn inspiration from various aspects of the Celtic Otherworld.
 In Tolkien's The Hobbit, the inspiration is seen when the narrative ventures into the otherworldly elven realm of the Mirkwood.
 In Lewis's The Chronicles of Narnia, there exists a magical land called Narnia populated by magical beings, talking animals, and other supernatural elements.
 In Butcher's The Dresden Files, most supernatural beings come from another plane of existence called the "Nevernever," including the Sidhe (inspired by the Aos Sí) and Tuatha Dé Danann.
+In Martin's A Song of Ice and Fire, magical races such as Children of the Forest, Giants and the Others originated from the Lands of Always Winter, with the Others specifically described as "Sidhe made of ice."